 The island of Hawaii is known as the big island, cause it is the biggest of all the islands.
 One of the best things to do on this island is to visit the Hawaii Volcanoes National Park where you can get up close and personal with a volcano.
 There are self-guided drivings tours here you could take: The Crater Rim Drive Tour and/or the Chain of Craters Road.
 Each have unique things to see and you could even walk through a lava tube.
 Don’t forget a flash light!
 Or you might want to take a helicopter ride over the area to truly appreciate what you are seeing.
 Possibly visit Punalu’u Beach, known as Black Sand Beach.
 The black colour comes from lava fragments of the nearby volcano.

 Maui is another one of the islands to visit.
 Where you could see the Haleakola National Park featuring an incredible summit that rises to above 10,000 feet above sea level.
 Or you could drive the Hana Highway which is an incredible 56-mile drive that takes you to incredible waterfalls and coastal areas on the island.

-Once you have seen all the incredible things there are to see you could spend some time lazing by the pool at your resort or on one of the many beaches.
+There are so many incredible things to see in Hawaii and most of them I have mentioned here in my Hawaii travel guide.
+Do ensure you make time to spend some lazing by the pool at your resort or on one of the many Waikiki beaches.
 If you want to be more active have a round of golf, learn to surf, go snorkelling or hiking through the rainforests.
-There is plenty to see and do on your first trip to Hawaii.
+There are plenty of things to see and do in Hawaii for first timers.
+Aloha.